Cellular democracy: Secession

 Councils could 'secede', creating a new branch of councils that would be incorporated back into the system.

 Taxation

 Each level 1 council would be able to select its source of revenue.
-Property taxes would be likely, and Foldvary favors the land value tax as the most efficient, just, and unintrusive option.
+Property taxes would be likely, and Foldvary favors the land value tax as the least intrusive option.
 Every council above council-1 gets its money from the council below it.